Property Settlement in Mission Viejo

 in divorce; additionally we have been practicing

-family law for many years.
-If you are facing asset division then you will benefit
+family law for more than 45 combined years.
+If you are facing asset division then

-from the assistance of an Orange County divorce attorney from our firm.
+you will benefit from the assistance of an Orange County divorce attorney

-Whether you are seeking asset division through property settlement or
+from our firm.
+Whether you are seeking asset division through property

-if your case will be going to trial, you will benefit from the assistance
+settlement or if your case will be going to trial, you will benefit from